-Explore the best of Old Montréal with this self-guided tour.
+Explore the best things to do in Old Montréal with this self-guided tour.
 This walking tour will bring you to all of the must-see attractions in historic Old Montreal.
-(Updated November 2022)

 The Notre-Dame-de-Bon-Secours Chapel was built over the ruins of another church in 1771, making it among the oldest chapels in Montréal.
 It’s also home to the Marguerite Bourgeoys Museum, which honours the woman who was Montréal’s first teacher and founder of the original Notre-Dame-de-Bon-Secours.
 For an incredible view of Old Port Montreal, climb to the lookout at the top of the chapel.

 The Bonsecours Market, from 1847, is recognized as a National Historic Site of Canada and was once the largest public market in Montréal.
 Today, the domed space offers eateries and boutique shops selling mainly local Quebec-made items from art to fashion.
 You’ll find many sketch artists sitting on the edge of the market to capture this historic square of the Chapel and L’Auberge Saint Gabriel.

 Address: 350 rue Saint Paul Est | 1-minute walk from Notre-Dame-de-Bon-Secours Chapel